Ubadub/ScalaPluginInternTestAssignment/README.md

 The source code for this is located in `/src/main/scala/boolexps/`.
 Tests for serialization and deserialization are located in `/src/test/scala/boolexps/BooleanExpressionSerializationTestSuite.scala`, and tests for the functionality of the `BooleanExpression` class itself, including the algebraic transformation functions, are in `/src/test/scala/boolexps/BooleanExpressionSpec.scala`.

 I had a great deal of fun with this project, so thank you for assigning it.
 My implementation meets the basic requirements of being able to serialize/deserialize `BooleanExpressions` to and from JSON, and it also provides functionality for algebraic transformations: converting a `BooleanExpression` to negation normal form, to disjunctive normal form, or just simplifying per the laws of boolean algebra.
-Finally, I also created a server that offers the transformations as a service and a client that a user can use to communicate with the server (details of how to run the server and use the client are in the next section).
-All of this functionality is extensively tested.
+Finally, I also created a server that offers the transformations as a service and a client that a user can use to communicate with the server (details of how to run the server and use the client are in the next sections).
+The serialization/deserialization and algebraic transformation functionality is extensively tested.

+The grammar of the JSON is explained in the Scaladoc comment for the `BooleanExpression` trait in `BooleanExpression.scala`.

 ## Algebraic Transformation Server

+The code for the server is primarily in `/src/main/scala/server/`.
+The easiest way to run the server is to enter a SBT shell in the root directory, type `jetty:start` and hit enter.
+The server listens at port 8080.
+It has the following API endpoints, all of which only accept POST requests whose payload is JSON representing a boolean expression:

+`/DNF` - returns the Boolean expression converted to disjunctive normal form

+`/NNF` - returns the Boolean expression converted to negation normal form

+`/simplify` - returns a simplified version of the Boolean expression

+Sending malformed JSON to any endpoint will cause the program to fail gracefully: the server will simply respond with an error message and keep listening at the same port.

+## Algebraic Transformation Client
+The code for the client is in `/src/main/scala/client/Client.scala`.
+The client is a command line program that elicits the location of a JSON file and the desired transformation operation from the user, queries the server, and returns the result.

+The easiest way to run the client is from inside Intellij: just run the main method of the Client.scala file.
+Equivalently, you can execute `sbt compile run` at the terminal.
+Alternatively, you can use the plugin sbt-assembly to compile and package a standalone JAR file (as explained [here](https://alvinalexander.com/scala/sbt-how-build-single-executable-jar-file-assembly)), which can then be executed.
+Obviously, the server must be listening for the client to work; otherwise, it will display an error message and quit.